 The tiny state, Kerala, is a unique example of the power of people development; the whole world acknowledges and admires the wonderful culture and society of Kerala.
 It is also unique in the respect for women; it has the best female/male ratio in the country – 1084 female for every 1000 male as per the 2011 census (highest in the Kunnur District 1136 and the lowest in Idukki district, 1006).
 Compare it with the national average of 940 females.
 The next best is way behind; it is Tamil Nadu, 996 female followed closely by Andhra Pradesh with 993 female per 1000 male.
 Interestingly, the economically prosperous Haryana has the lowest sex ratio, 879 females.
 What stops our foreign trained scholars of New Delhi to learn from Kerala?
 In fact, Kerala can teach a lot, both to India and China about how to look after its people and control the population.

 Every patriotic Indian is feeling the pain looking at the way politician-corporate-bureaucrat nexus has taken control over policy making and distributing country’s resources among themselves.
+Recent 2G and Coal Scam are the most glaring example how country’s natural wealth can be looted.
+This loot was done in the business-as-usual fashion; therefore no one is ashamed of it.
+This is how the corporate world operates across nations – undermining laws of the land or even by creating laws that suit their business interests.
 India is among the worst governed countries in the world whose leaders rely on foreign dictates more than local sane voices.
 This slave mentality has not died even 65 years after the colonial British left India; on the contrary it has only strengthened.
 All ills of the nation can be traced only to one thing: Bad Governance.

 In fact, lack of accountability at all levels is at the core of bad governance in India and every problem emerges from it – whether Naxal violence, corruption, poverty, or even population.
 On the Global Integrity Index that measures governance and anti-corruption of nations, India fairs badly.
 It also points to weak governance due to lack of accountability of politicians and bureaucrats.